Questions about Stealth Camping? Here are tips, benefits, and helpful info about stealth camping.

 The last thing you want to do is make a lot of noise and draw unnecessary attention to yourself.
 Don’t clank equipment, shout instructions to your travel mate, play the TV too loud, or let your dogs bark.

 However, you don’t want to be skulking around, either.
 If someone drives past you, don’t try to hide.
-Just smile and go about your business like you belong there.
+Just smile and go about your business as if you belong there.
 The whole point is to appear as if you’re not there to interfere or cause any harm (which should be true!).

 Don’t Make Yourself Too Comfortable